d2l-ai/d2l-en/chapter_natural-language-processing-applications/natural-language-inference-and-dataset.md

 ## Natural Language Inference

-*Natural language inference* (NLI) studies whether a *hypothesis* can be inferred from a *premise*, where both are a text sequence.
+*Natural language inference* studies whether a *hypothesis* can be inferred from a *premise*, where both are a text sequence.
-In other words, NLI determines the logical relationship between a pair of text sequences.
+In other words, natural language inference determines the logical relationship between a pair of text sequences.
 Such relationships usually fall into three types:

 * *Entailment*: the hypothesis can be inferred from the premise.
 * *Contradiction*: the negation of the hypothesis can be inferred from the premise.
 * *Neutral*: all the other cases.

-NLI is also known as the recognizing textual entailment task.
+Natural language inference is also known as the recognizing textual entailment task.
 For example, the following pair will be labeled as *entailment* because "showing affection" in the hypothesis can be inferred from "hugging one another" in the premise.

 > Premise: Two women are hugging each other.